SAP-samples/teched2023-DA260/exercises/dd2/README.md

 As a next step, you need to deploy the replication flow using the *Deploy* button in the top menu bar:

-**Note**: During the deployment several checks will be performed in background to check if the replication flow does fullfill all pre-requsities and is ready to be executed.
+**Note**: During the deployment several checks will be performed in background to check if the replication flow does fulfil all pre-requisites and is ready to be executed.

 The deployment process will also make sure that the necessary run-time artefacts are being generated before you can finally start a Replication Flow.
 In case of any errors during the deployment, please check the displayed error message that can be checked using the notification icon in the upper right corner of your Datasphere screen: